okfde/froide/docs/configuration.rst

     public-body+example.com@mymail.example.com

 right before the mail is
-send out (the changed address is not stored).
+sent out (the changed address is not stored).
 This allows for some testing of sending and receiving mails to and from public bodies wihtout spamming them.

 Setting Up Search with Solr